Purchase and Download

-In older versions of Android (1.x and 2.0): open Settings from the main TerraTime application menu, then select either Globe or Map, and check the box for Live wallpaper.
+Alternatively (or if tht doesn't work), open Settings from the main TerraTime navigation menu, then select either Globe or Map, and check the box for Live wallpaper.

 Will a solar eclipse show on the globe or map?

 We're afraid not.
 Although the sun and moon often appear to "overlap" on the map around new moon, that's just because of the size of the icons - it doesn't mean that there's actually an eclipse.
-We are planning to add eclipse prediction to the app at some point, but it's quite a bit of work to do it right, and we haven't had time yet.
+We are considering a companion app devoted to eclipses at some point, but it's quite a bit of work to do it right, and we haven't had time yet.

 Does TerraTime show worldwide grayline projection on a full global map?